-Most people mistakenly believe that garden equipment and devices are not as harmful as the tools and equipment used in the factories.
+Most people mistakenly believe that garden equipment and devices are not as harmful as the tools and equipment used in factories.
 They’re mistaken though.
-When you learn how to maintain a hedge trimmer, you will realize Hedge trimmers can be extremely risky, given appearance and purpose.
-Through adopting these basic protection measures, you will appreciate your lovely garden while holding your both hands secure.
+When you learn how to maintain a hedge trimmer, you will realize Hedge trimmers can be extremely risky, given their appearance and purpose.
+By adopting these basic protection measures, you will appreciate your lovely garden while holding your both hands secure.

 Sharpening and polishing hedge trimmer blades are what most users shouldn’t have to do very often, after all, this is not really a piece of machinery that you can need frequently and for a considerable time.
 After learning about how to maintain a hedge trimmer and now, learning how to sharpen the blades on your hedge trimmer on your own can save you a lot of time and resources when it’s time to do it.
 Having this performed by a specialist, particularly during their busy periods of the year, can be expensive and take the machine out of practice for days to come.

 But the question is How are you expected to say whether your hedge trimmer blades have to be sharpened?
 The best approach to achieve so is to look out the hedges and plants when you trim them.
 When the branches tend to be tattered or broken, the blades may get brittle and need to be sharpened.

 Because hedge trimmers are unsafe items of machinery, you’re probably going to make sure you’re carrying the correct protective precautions any time you’re doing the upkeep.
 Thick working gloves and protective goggles are appropriate for sharpening the blades.